-Whenever I talk to someone who wants to learn Portuguese, this person comes up with a bunch of questions: what's the difference between the BP (Brazilian Portuguese) and the EP (European Portuguese)?
+Every time I talk to someone who wants to learn Portuguese, this person comes up with a bunch of questions: what's the difference between BP (Brazilian Portuguese) and EP (European Portuguese)?
 Which one is better?
 The only thing that he/she forgets is that I am brazilian!
-I'm very biased to give my opinion on this matter, ain't I?!
-Since I've always wanted to clear that up, I'll try to stay as much impartial as I can while writing this post.
+I'm very biased to give my take on that, ain't I?!
+Since I've always wanted to clear that up, I'll try to be as much impartial as I can.
 I do not want to take any sides on this, trust me.
 Don't worry!

 Ok, Aryel, ok!
 I know that they're different,